Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Introduction

-Therefore, the unconstrained optimal solution may not be admissible in real-world application.
-To mitigate terminal jerk, Ntousakis, Nikolos, and Papageorgiou \cite{Ntousakis:2016aa} reformulated the optimal control problem with vehicle acceleration as an additional state and using jerk as the control input.
-This approach provides safe state/control values at the terminal points, but can not guarantee that the state and control constraints will not become active within the optimization horizon.
-The optimal control problem considering state and control constraints was addressed in \cite{Malikopoulos2017} at an urban intersection.
-However, the resulting formulation relies on stitching the unconstrained and constrained arcs together, and suggests recursive computation of the analytical solution until all of the constraint activations are resolved.
-This procedure can lead to a complex structure of the analytical solution at every recursion.
-Moreover, this recursive procedure of re-calculating the controller constants can become computationally exhaustive, preventing possible real-time implementation of the particular framework.
+More recently, an optimal control framework was established for coordinating online CAVs.
+A closed-form, analytical solution without considering state and control constraints was presented in \cite{Ntousakis:2016aa} for coordinating online CAVs at highway on-ramps, in \cite{Mahbub2019ACC} at intersections, and in \cite{Zhao2019CCTA-1} for traffic corridors.
+The solution to the state and control unconstrained optimization problem discussed above shows possible state and control constraint activation within the optimization horizon and at the boundaries.
+To mitigate terminal jerk, Ntousakis et al. \cite{Ntousakis:2016aa} reformulated the optimal control problem with terminal constraint on state and control, which does not guarantee constrained state/control values within the optimization horizon.
+The optimal control problem considering state and control constraints was addressed in \cite{Malikopoulos2017} at an urban intersection, where the resulting formulation relies on piecing the unconstrained and constrained arcs together, and leads to a recursive computation of the solution until all constraint activation cases are resolved.
+This procedure may end up in a complicated recursive structure, and can become computationally exhaustive due to the presence of implicit system of equations to be solved numerically, preventing possible real-time implementation.
+The process is similar if the rear-end safety constraint is included \cite{malikopoulos2019ACC}.

-Therefore, in this paper, we investigate the formulation presented in \cite{Malikopoulos2017} to provide useful insights about the state and control constraint activation to increase computational efficiency, and derive closed form analytical solution using the Hamiltonian analysis.
-In particular, we (1) provide conditions under which the constraint activation space can be reduced, (2) provide conditions under which specific combination of state and control constraint activation can be identified to avoid redundant calculation, and (3) derive a closed form analytical solution for the constrained optimization problem under different cases of constraint activation identified in (2).
-Finally, we validate the effectiveness of the analysis and the corresponding optimal solution in simulation environment.
+In this paper, we investigate the formulation presented in \cite{Malikopoulos2017} to provide useful insights about the state and control constraint activation to increase computational efficiency, and derive closed form analytical solution using the Hamiltonian analysis.
+In particular, we provide (1) conditions under which the constraint activation space can be reduced, and (2) conditions under which specific combination of state and control constraint activation can be identified to increase computational efficiency.